dranur/REAGroup/README.md

 ```
 sh jenkins_install.sh
 ```

+UPDATE - All the steps above are now automated as Infrastucture-as-code using AWS CloudFormation.
+Please upload 'AWS-CloudFormation-Template' file to your AWS management console in CloudFormation service.

 - The last line of installation output is the password to Jenkins web portal or retrieve it using
 ```
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword